Dog food comes in all shapes and sizes... and quality!

 You'll find puppy and adult food for large breeds, small breeds; giant breeds; senior dogs; active dogs; overweight dogs; dogs with certain medical conditions; breed-specific dog foods and much more.

 Each group has very unique and individual requirements which need to be met if they're to stay healthy.
 The following is a brief overview of just a few of those different needs -

-See my comprehensive Food Ratings page to find the 'Report Card' for dozens of popular and premium dog foods on the market today.
+See the 'Report Card' for dozens of popular and premium dog foods on the market.